openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

 `infrastructure.config.openshift.io` type.
 Tags included in the `resourceTags` field will be applied to new resources created for the cluster by in-cluster operators.

-The `resourceTags` field in `spec.platformSpec.azure` will be populated by the installer using the entries from `platform.azure.userTags` field of `install-config`.
+The `resourceTags` field in `status.platformStatus.azure` of `infrastructure.config.openshift.io` will be populated by the installer using the entries from `platform.azure.userTags` field of `install-config`.

-`infrastructure.config.openshift.io` field `status.platformStatus.azure` is immutable.
+`status.platformStatus.azure` of `infrastructure.config.openshift.io` is immutable.

 All operators that create Azure resources (Cluster Infrastructure ,Storage ,Node , NetworkEdge ,Internal Registry ,CCO) will apply these tags to all Azure resources they create.